7 Best Air Fryers of 2023, Tested by Food Network Kitchen

 While an air fryer can certainly be a healthier alternative to deep-frying foods, simply using an air fryer to make a recipe does not make it healthier.
 "A major misconception is that pre-fried items (such as bagged frozen chicken nuggets or fish sticks) are somehow made healthier when prepared in an air fryer.
 Air frying is certainly a great way to prepare these frozen foods to crispy perfection, but these types of foods are no healthier than when prepared in a conventional oven," says Food Network's health and nutrition consultant Dana White, MS, RD, ATC.

 - Make the most of your air fryer with accessories.
-Like the beloved pressure cooker, air fryer accessories are hitting the market making the appliance even more versatile.
+Like the beloved pressure cooker, air fryer accessories can help make air fryers (especially basket-style ones) more versatile.

 How We Tested

-We evaluated each air fryer by making frozen, store-bought French fries, bone-in, skin-on chicken breast and prepared yellow cake from a mix to determine if the machine browned food well on the outside by the time it cooked inside and produced crispy texture on the outside.
-We also checked how easy it was to clean the machine and how effective each machine was at even heating and cooking.
-We tested how organic the controls were to use, too, eschewing clunky manual dials that don’t pause themselves in favor of digital displays/buttons that were easy to set and paused themselves when you opened the baskets to check your food.
-Extras like how aesthetically-pleasing the models were, how much noise they made while cooking, and how cumbersome they were to interact with were also measured as tiebreakers to separate the best machines from the regular joes.
+We tested how easy the controls were to use, too, eschewing clunky manual dials and machines that don’t pause themselves in favor of digital displays/buttons that were simple to set and air fryers that paused cooking when you opened the baskets to check your food.
+Additional functions, how much noise the air fryers made, and how cumbersome they were to use were also measured as tiebreakers to pick the best machines.

 We already love the Instant Pot, so it's no surprise that Instant Brands churned out another winning product with the Instant Vortex.
 During our tests, we found this air fryer cooked with more power than the others, delivering crispy, evenly cooked food every time.
 That said, we did notice a whirring sound while it works, although, it's no louder than a microwave.
 We also love the size.
 The 6-quart capacity is large enough to hold a whole pound of chicken.
 The interface on the Instant Vortex is also very user-friendly with a touchscreen for pre-programmed settings and a dial that can up the temp in 5-degree incriments.
 It also has a sleek angular look that you won't mind seeing on your countertop every day.